Welcome to Lymington WI.

-Between meetings we enjoy Crafts, Darts, Drama, Reading, Skittles, Socialising and Walking.
+Between meetings we enjoy Cinema, Crafts, Darts, Reading, Skittles, Socialising and Walking.

 We continue with our lively meetings and sub meetings, keeping ourselves fit and our brains updated!
 So if you think you would like to come along and join our WI, you would be very welcome.